jodevsa/wireguard-operator/README.md

 # Support and discussions

-Currently the opeartor has only been tested on GKE; if you are facing any problems please open an issue or join our [slack channel](https://join.slack.com/t/wireguard-operator/shared_invite/zt-144xd8ufl-NvH_T82QA0lrP3q0ECTdYA)
+If you are facing any problems please open an issue or join our [slack channel](https://join.slack.com/t/wireguard-operator/shared_invite/zt-144xd8ufl-NvH_T82QA0lrP3q0ECTdYA)

 # Tested with
 - [x] IBM Cloud Kubernetes Service